-To do Define accessors and the printOn: method, for debugging.
-Test the behavior of workstation nodes.
+Define accessors and the printOn: method for debugging.
+Define a test for the behavior of workstation nodes.

-Printers accumulate printouts
+Printers accumulating printouts

 When a printer consumes a packet, it prints it; we can model the output tray as a list where packet payloads get queued, and the supply tray as the number of blank sheets it contains.